AmiksKarki/nepali-restaurant-ai-agent/README.md

 ## 📞 Contact

-For questions or suggestions, please open an issue or contact the maintainer.
+For questions or suggestions, please open an issue or contact me via karkiamiks02@gmail.com.

 ---

-**Built with ❤️ using Local AI Technologies**
+**Built with ❤️**